Christian M. 8 min read

 No system is ever perfect, and the airborne nature of AWEs have some challenges that wind turbines don’t face:

-• Infringing airspace: Because of their ability to operate at higher altitudes, kites may utilize the same space normally reserved for commercial aviation, meaning that new regulation is required for operating AWEs.
+• Infringing airspace: Because of their ability to operate at higher altitudes, kites may utilise the same space normally reserved for commercial aviation, meaning that new regulation is required for operating AWEs.

 • Vulnerability to lightning strikes: The system’s height and connection to Earth mean that any system needs to be designed to resist lightning strikes.